jwnnoh/langchain-redis-rate-limiter/README.md

 [English](README.md) | [한국어](README_ko.md)

 A Redis-based RateLimiter for LangChain, compatible with `BaseRateLimiter`.
 It supports **both Requests Per Minute (RPM) and Requests Per Second (RPS)** limiting, designed to work seamlessly in distributed environments.

 ## Features

 - **Redis Support**: Compatible with Local Redis, AWS ElastiCache.
 - **LangChain Integration**: Inherits from `BaseRateLimiter`, allowing direct usage with LangChain models.
-- **Async Support**: Supports both sync and async request.
+- **Async Support**: Supports both sync and async requests.
 - **Distributed Support**: Uses Redis to manage shared status across multiple servers or processes.

 ## Installation

-You can install using `pip` or `uv` package manager.
+You can install using the `pip` or `uv` package manager.

 ```bash
 pip install langchain-redis-rate-limiter